 I’m listed as pre-business, what does that mean?

-Students who indicate that they are interested in one of the business majors will be listed as “pre-business” until they have met all of the pre-business requirements and are officially admitted to one of the business majors.
+Students who indicate interest in one of the business majors will be listed as “pre-business” until they have met all of the pre-business requirements and are officially admitted to one of the business majors.

 What is an access code?

 If you are an undergraduate student and not yet officially admitted to a major, you must obtain a six-digit access code from your advisor before attempting to register.
 It is important to schedule advisor appointments at least two to three weeks prior to scheduled registration time.
 The access code is used only once each term.